Welcome To Ipoh Campus

 Fairview International School Ipoh is an authorised International Baccalaureate (IB) World School for the Middle Years Programme (MYP).
 The MYP is a 5-year programme preparing students to face challenges and the future fully equipped with not just knowledge but also valuable skills.

 Thus, instead of memorising chunks of knowledge from textbooks, students are armed with skills to decipher the content, select what is relevant and use them effectively.
 Research skills, critical and analytical skills, thinking skills and the multi-faceted approach to learning come to the fore.

-Small sized classes allow for meaningful and effective support and teacher s become facilitators allowing students to take responsibility for their own learning through working with our students to build on their strength and to develop areas which require improvement.
-Learning takes on a variety of forms and a walk by the classrooms opens up to students working collaboratively on projects, power point presentations, role plays, peering through microscopes or picking up life skills of survival.
-Bi annual expeditions take learning out of the classrooms into another dimension as they plough through waist high muddy waters, or conquer the Great Wall in tests of endurance.
+Small sized classes allow for meaningful and effective support and teachers become facilitators, allowing students to take responsibility for their own learning and working with them to build on their strengths and to develop areas which require improvement.
+Learning takes on a variety of forms and a walk by the classrooms opens up to students working collaboratively on projects, powerpoint presentations, role plays, peering through microscopes or picking up life skills of survival.
+Biannual expeditions take learning out of the classrooms into another dimension as they plough through waist-high muddy waters, or conquer the Great Wall in tests of endurance.
 Onsite tasks and assessments add to the academic rigour.

 Without doubt, the learning journey at Fairview builds confidence and character - important elements in our programme apart from honing leadership qualities.

 Community, and service and action are part and parcel of the learning process where students play an active part throughout the year.
 From recycling activities to service to the poor and less fortunate, our students initiate programmes for this cause.
 Parents volunteer for various activities and are the prime contributors working together with the school to make the learning journey of our students meaningful and rich.

 The Subjects :

 - Individuals & Societies (Geography and World History)